Invoked1/Doom3-MacOS-X.12-UB/README.md

 - Fullscreen support.

   This was completely broken in more recent versions of MacOS.
-I also fixes some problems I had when switching to different applications.
+I also fixed some problems I had when switching to different applications.
 The Command key can be used to release the mouse cursor.
   If you hit Command+Tab while in fullscreen mode, the game window will move into the background (but stays visible!) while other applications are active.
 When you click back into the game window,